andre487/kv-keeper.js/README.md

   * https://github.com/pouchdb/pouchdb/issues/2533

 #### LocalStorage
-Store limit of one key is between ~2.5MiB in Chrome 22 and exactly ~5MiB in FireFox 42
+One item limit is between ~2.5MiB in Chrome 22 and exactly ~5MiB in FireFox 42.
+So the all storage size.

   * YandexBrowser 1.1+
   * Google Chrome 22+